myDU-TheIsland/mydu_pve_mod/README.md

 * Honjo - For providing the tools, the infrastructure, trust and freedom to develop the PVE mod.
 * TobiwanKenobi - For continuously testing and providing ideas and feedback on features developed for the PVE mod.
-  * Also for continuously pushing the on fixing the smallest details.
+  * Also for continuously pushing for the fixing the movement of NPCs when I was stuck.
 * W1zard - For early on helping with the simulation algorithm when I was stuck
 * BearClaw - For the prompt help and support provided on the Dual Universe channel
 * NovaQuark - For making the game moddable and providing the means for us to mod it :D